Child Welfare Education Program (CWEP)

 About

-In 1980, through the passage of the Adoption Assistance and Child Welfare Act, the Social Security Act was revised to include Title IV-E. Title IV-E allows states to claim a portion of the cost of care of children in foster care for those children who would have been eligible for AFDC under the 1996 eligibility rules.
-Title IV-E also allows states to draw down "match" federal dollars to cover a portion of the costs of training for those who are providing services in public child welfare systems.
-This includes both short-term and long-term training such as people who in social work degree programs; and it includes those “who are employed or preparing for employment in a public child welfare agency.”
+In 1980, through the passage of the Adoption Assistance and Child Welfare Act (AACWA), the Social Security Act was revised to include Title IV-E. Title IV-E allows states to claim a portion of the cost of care of children in licensed foster care placements whose families would have been eligible for AFDC under the 1996 eligibility rules.
+Title IV-E also allows states to draw down federal dollars to cover a portion of the IV-E eligible training costs of workers who are or will be providing services to Title IV-E eligible children.
+The training can encompass both short and long-term training program, and it includes those “who are employed or preparing for employment in a public child welfare agency.”

-The ASU Child Welfare Education Program began in 1988.
+The ASU Child Welfare Education Program is one of the oldest programs in the nation.
+It began in 1988.
 It is a collaborative effort between the Arizona State University School of Social Work and the Arizona Department of Child Safety (DCS).
-The program provides paid tuition packages, a specialized curriculum, and a public child welfare practicum to social work students.
+The program provides paid tuition packages, and a specialized curriculum to social work students.
+The program serves students who have never worked at DCS and students in the part-time MSW program who are current DCS employees.
+Unique to the AZ program is that students who have never worked at DCS are provided a practicum placement in an ASU Child Welfare Education Unit.
+These units are embedded in DCS and work DCS cases.
+The practitioners are employees of ASU and have job duties specific to teaching, training, and coaching.
 The Principal Investigators of the grant are Dr. Elizabeth Lightfoot and Dr. Tonia Stott.

 The mission of the program is to prepare social work students to empower families and promote the safety, permanency, and well-being of the children involved in Arizona's public child welfare system.